marsfan/Farming-Simulator-Mod-Doc/docs/FS2019/XML/crawler.rst

       File information for the track

-      :param leftnode: Node for left side mounting
+      :attrib leftnode: Node for left side mounting
-      :param rightnode: Node for right side mounting
+      :attrib rightnode: Node for right side mounting
-      :param name: The path to the track's i3d file
+      :attrib name: The path to the track's i3d file

    .. element:: scrollerNodes